 Travelers going to the area via an RV can enjoy RV camping at the Santa Maria Fairpark all year.
 Check out the venue’s website to see upcoming events and to book your RV camping stay.

 Santa Maria is set along California’s Central Coast, about three and one-half hours from Los Angeles and four hours south of the Bay Area.
 By car, you can reach Santa Maria by driving along Highway 101, Highway 1, and Highway 166.

 Those wishing to fly into the area can book a flight on Allegiant Airlines, which flies into Santa Maria Airport (SMX).
 If needed, rental cars are available from Enterprise, Hertz, and Budget, allowing you to travel and explore Santa Maria on your own time without the limits of bus schedules or waiting for alternative transportation.

 Santa Maria offers public transportation, allowing visitors to get around town without needing a rental car.
-The Santa Maria Regional Transit has stops throughout town, including some of the must-see landmarks and attractions.
-Public transportation is the perfect option for large groups and families with some who cannot do the walking tours.
+The Santa Maria Regional Transit has stops throughout town, including some must-see landmarks and attractions.
+Public transportation is the perfect option for large groups and families, with some who cannot do the walking tours.

-The Walking Tour of Downtown Santa Maria is the perfect way to see multiple historic sites and must-see attractions in the town.
+The Walking Tour of Downtown Santa Maria is the perfect way to see multiple historic sites and must-see attractions.
 The walking tour is available online from the Santa Maria Valley Historical Society and is ideal for walkers, bikers, and solo travelers.

 What is the best thing to do with kids in Santa Maria?